catalyst-cooperative/eqr-scoping/README.md

 ## Usage
 This repo uses `uv` for dependency management, and `dagster` to orchestrate the prototype ETL.
-In order to launch `dagster`, run:
+Once you have [installed uv](https://docs.astral.sh/uv/getting-started/installation/), you can launch `dagster` with the following command:

 ```
 uv run dg dev